 Excuse the quality of the photo, it was taken late afternoon in one of RAS Digital Marketing’s boardrooms.

-Each season has a trend, and each episode is connected to that season with a recap of the last episode, and mostly ends with a cliff hanger that makes the viewer want to view the next episode.
+Each season has a trend, and each episode is connected to that season with a recap of the last episode.
+It mostly ends with a cliff hanger that makes the viewer want to view the next episode.

 Creating a habit, and engagement over time.

-Back in the day, when we all still watched normal TV shows we had ads between the shows, the more engaging and captivating the TV show, the more products and services would sell through the ads, and your email journey needs to be the same.
+Back in the day, when we all still watched normal TV shows we had ads between the shows.
+The more engaging and captivating the TV show, the more products and services would sell through the ads.
+Your email journey needs to be the same.

 Obviously don’t kill it by over selling!